The Morse Transform for Discrete Shape Analysis: Methodology

 \subsection{Classifier}

-We train a Light Gradient Boosting Machine \citep[LGBM,][]{lightgbm} for binary classification on the Morse features and features from the literature.
-We tune and evaluate the classifier using $5$-fold cross-validation (for details, see Appendix~\ref{appendix:tuning}).
+We train a Light Gradient Boosting Machine \citeprefix{LGBM;}{lightgbm} for binary classification on Morse features (and comparison descriptors from the literature).
+We tune and evaluate the classifier using $5$-fold cross-validation (for details, see Appendices~\ref{appendix:tuning} and \ref{appendix:metrics}).
 The final evaluation metric scores are the mean scores across all the $5$-folds.
+A diagrammatic summary of our entire pipeline is displayed in Fig.~\ref{fig:overview}.